Foundational Vajrayana Buddhism

 BEGINNING IN 2019, Sukhasiddhi will be offering a new cycle of the Dharma Training Program specifically for those who are interested in exploring and deepening dharma practice and want to be part of a spiritual community of like-minded individuals.
 This new program will introduce a variety of Buddhist teachings and practices, and will support each person to choose and practice an authentic path in the midst of work and family commitments.
 The details of the 2019 program will be available soon.

-To deepen their relationship with the teachings, practices, Dharma Students participate in and learn the following practices through attendance at program classes day-longs and individual practice:
+To deepen their relationship with the teachings and practices, Dharma Training Program students participate in and learn the following practices and foundational teachings through attendance at the Sunday morning series (Profound Wisdom for Profound Challenges), a monthly 2-hour practicum, various daylongs, and individual practice:

 Shamatha of Mahamudra (calm abiding or concentration)